The Private Lives of Elizabeth and Essex: Plot

-The Earl of Essex (Errol Flynn) returns in triumph to London after having dealt the Spanish a crushing naval defeat at Cadiz.
-In London, an aging Queen Elizabeth (Bette Davis) awaits him with love, but also with fear, because of his popularity with the commoners and his consuming ambition.
-His envious rivals include Sir Robert Cecil (Henry Daniell), Lord Burghley (Henry Stephenson), and Sir Walter Raleigh (Vincent Price).
-His only friend at court is Francis Bacon (Donald Crisp).
+The Earl of Essex returns in triumph to London after having dealt the Spanish a crushing naval defeat at Cádiz.
+In London, an aging Queen Elizabeth awaits him with love, but also with fear, because of his popularity with the commoners and his consuming ambition.
+His envious rivals include Sir Robert Cecil, Lord Burghley, and Sir Walter Raleigh.
+His only friend at court is Francis Bacon.

 Instead of the praise he expects, Essex is stunned when Elizabeth criticizes him for his failure to capture the Spanish treasure fleet as he had promised.
 When his co-commanders are rewarded, Essex protests, precipitating a break between the lovers.
 He leaves for his estates.

 Elizabeth pines for him but refuses to degrade herself by recalling him.
-But when Hugh O'Neill, 2nd Earl of Tyrone (Alan Hale, Sr.) revolts and routs the English forces in Ireland, the Queen has the excuse she needs to summon Essex.
+But when Hugh O'Neill, 2nd Earl of Tyrone revolts and routs the English forces in Ireland, the Queen has the excuse she needs to summon Essex.
 She intends to make him Master of the Ordnance, a safe position at court.
 However, his enemies goad him into taking command of the army to be sent to quash the rebellion.

 Essex pursues Tyrone, though his letters to Elizabeth begging for much-needed men and supplies go unanswered.
-Unbeknownst to him, his letters to her, and hers to him, are being intercepted by Lady Penelope Grey (Olivia de Havilland), a lady-in-waiting who loves him herself.
+Unbeknownst to him, his letters to her, and hers to him, are being intercepted by Lady Penelope Grey, a lady-in-waiting who loves him too.
 Finally, Elizabeth, believing herself to be scorned, sends him orders to disband his army and return to London.

-Furious, Essex ignores it, orders a night march, and thinks he has finally cornered his foe.
+Furious, Essex ignores the order, orders a night march, and thinks he has finally cornered his foe.
 However, at a parley, Tyrone points out the smoke rising from the English camp, signifying the destruction of the food and ammunition the English army needs.
 Essex accepts Tyrone's terms; he and his men disarm and sail back to England.

 Thinking he has been betrayed, he leads his army in a march on London to seize the crown for himself.
 Elizabeth offers no resistance to his forces, but once alone with him, convinces him that she will accept the kingdom's joint rule.
-He then naively disbands his army and is quickly arrested and condemned to death.
+He then naively disbands his army, and he is quickly arrested and condemned to death.

 The day of his execution, Elizabeth can wait no longer.
 She summons him, hoping he will abandon his ambition in return for his life (which she is eager to grant).
 However, Essex tells her that he will always be a danger to her and walks to the chopping block.